k2view-academy/K2View-Academy/articles/39_fabric_catalog/21_advanced_settings.md

 ### Catalog Application Configuration

-The **properties-info.json** is a configuration file used by the Catalog Application to determine the view and the behavior of various Catalog UI elements.
+The **properties-info.json** is a configuration file used by the Catalog application to determine the view and the behavior of various Catalog UI elements.
 The following settings can be performed:
 * ```"editable": true``` - the property is editable via the [Edit Catalog capabililty](07_manual_overrides.md).
 * ```"deletable": true``` - the property can be deleted via the [Edit Catalog capabililty.](07_manual_overrides.md)
 * ```"searchable": true``` - the property is searchable using the [Advanced Search](08_search_catalog.md#advanced-search) screen.